 Historically, our core business centered on English education to adults with our Classic English course.
-We have since expanded our course offerings to target K-12 students, as well as a broader range of situation-based English education and test preparation targeting a wide range of student demographics.
-In addition to one-on-one lessons with Filipino teachers, we have also introduced lessons with Western teachers and Chinese tutors to provide our students a broader selection of teachers and course formats.
+We have since switched our focus to target K-12 students and expanded our course offerings to K-12 students as well as a broader range of situation-based English education and test preparation targeting a wide range of student demographics.
+In addition to lessons with Filipino teachers, we have also introduced lessons with Western teachers and Chinese teachers to provide our students a broader selection of teachers and course formats.
 We intend to continue developing new courses.
 The timing of the introduction of new courses is subject to risks and uncertainties.
 Unexpected technical, operational, logistical or other problems could delay or prevent the introduction of one or more new courses.
 Moreover, we cannot assure you that any of these courses or programs will match the quality or popularity of those developed by our competitors, achieve widespread market acceptance or contribute the desired level of income.